Exercises For Lower Back Pain

 The Child’s Pose is a progression to the previous stretch and it also helps improve the mobility of your upper trunk.

-Spread your knees apart and with your arms overhead, slowly lower yourself to let your belly rest between your thighs and rest your forehead and arms on the ground.
+The starting position is to spread your knees apart and with your arms overhead, slowly lower yourself to let your belly rest between your thighs and rest your forehead and arms on the ground.

 You should feel a gentle stretch of your hips and low back.